 A Partnership of Preservation

-The Museum of Transportation, in West St. Louis County, Missouri, USA, houses what has been recognized as one of the largest and best collections of transportation vehicles in the world.
+The National Museum of Transportation, in West St. Louis County, Missouri, USA, houses what has been recognized as one of the largest and best collections of transportation vehicles in the world.

 The Museum was founded in 1944 by a group of historically minded citizens who had acquired the mule-drawn streetcar “Bellefontaine.”